 The ideology behind preventive medicine focuses on protecting, promoting, and maintaining health and well-being.
-It also aims to avert disease, disability, and death on an individual basis, as well as on a large scale in communities and populations.
+Practitioners in this realm aim to avert disease, disability, and death on an individual basis, as well as on a large scale in communities and populations.

-Preventive medicine is promoted by all physicians, though some choose to specialize in it.
-Physicians in this specialty use biostatistics and epidemiology, as well as a mix of medical, social, economic, and behavioral sciences.
-They may evaluate health services or manage health care organizations.
-They also study the cause of disease and injury within specific population segments.
+The concept of preventative medicine is promoted by all physicians, though some choose to specialize in it.
+Doctors in this specialty use biostatistics and epidemiology, as well as a mix of medical, social, economic, and behavioral sciences.
+They may evaluate health services or manage healthcare organizations, and they also study the cause of disease and injury within specific population segments.

-Preventive medicine is an interdisciplinary branch of medicine that focuses on the whole patient and the many factors influencing their health.
-It holds a broad scope, encompassing elements of socioeconomics, the role of legislation, health equity, and the disparities found in communities and certain populations.
+This practice is an interdisciplinary branch of medicine that focuses on the whole patient, including the many factors that influence their health.
+As such, preventive medicine holds a broad scope, encompassing elements of socioeconomics, public policy, health equity, and the disparities found in certain communities and populations.

 Why is preventive medicine important?

-Preventive medicine can be practiced in both the clinic setting and outside of it.
-Clinical preventive medicine physicians see patients.
-They may provide counseling for unhealthy habits, run preventive health screenings and administer immunizations.
-They may work with patients who would benefit from lifestyle changes and often encounter common cases such as diabetes, smoking, or obesity.
+Preventive medicine can be practiced in both clinical and non-clinical settings.
+Clinical preventive medicine physicians work directly with patients.
+They may provide counseling for unhealthy habits, run preventive health screenings, and administer immunizations.
+These practitioners may work with patients who would benefit from lifestyle changes, often encountering cases involving diabetes, smoking, or obesity.

-Non-clinical preventive medicine physicians don’t work closely with individual patients.
+Non-clinical preventative medicine physicians don’t work as closely with individual patients.
 This branch of medicine includes health policy, epidemiology, and an increased focus on the social and behavioral influences on a person’s health.
-However, the work of many preventive medicine physicians spans both the clinical and non-clinical branches of the field.
+It’s not uncommon for preventive medicine physicians to work both in the clinical and non-clinical branches of the field.

 Aerospace medicine pertains to the health and safety of persons within air and space vehicles.
 The passengers and workers aboard these contraptions face their share of environmental hazards, as well as physical and psychological stressors.

-Physicians in aerospace medicine work to promote the health, safety, and wellness of individuals working or travelling in air and space environments.
-They work to prevent injury from many environmental factors, including microgravity, radiation exposure, G-forces, emergency ejection injuries, and hypoxic conditions.
+Physicians in aerospace medicine work to promote the health, safety, and wellness of individuals working or traveling in air and space environments.
+They also help in preventing injuries from many environmental factors, including microgravity, radiation exposure, G-forces, emergency ejection injuries, and hypoxic conditions.

-The public health medical specialty promotes health and well-being on a larger scale.
-These physicians work with communities and certain segments of the population, combining prevention-based clinical knowledge with population-based public health.
+Working in the public health realm, preventive medicine physicians promote health and well-being on a larger scale.
+These practitioners work with communities and certain segments of the population, combining prevention-based clinical knowledge with population-based public health.

-Now you know about what preventive medicine is and how doctors incorporate it into their practice or specialize in it altogether.
-This is an important field of medicine that not only helps patients and populations thwart illness, but also helps keeps health costs down.
+Now that you know a bit more about what preventive medicine is and how these physicians benefit their communities in big and small ways, it’s clear this is an important field that helps patient populations thwart illness and keep health costs down.

-As mentioned above, all doctors incorporate some degree of preventive medicine into their practice.
-But primary care physicians have an especially good opportunity to help their patients stay healthy and avoid falling ill.
-Learn more about the important role these doctors play in our article, “What Does a Primary Care Physician Do?
+While all doctors incorporate some degree of preventative medicine into their practice, primary care physicians are uniquely positioned to help their patients stay healthy and avoid preventable illnesses.
+Learn more about the important role these doctors play in our article “What Does a Primary Care Physician Do?
 Exploring This High-Demand Medical Career.”